HajraKamran/RISCV_RV32I/README.md

     git clone https://github.com/HajraKamran/RISCV_RV32I.git
     ```

 2. **Simulate the Design**: Simulate the processor design using a Verilog simulator such as ModelSim or Icarus Verilog.
-You can find the testbench files in the `sim` directory.

-3. **Synthesize the Design**: Synthesize the Verilog code using synthesis tools like Synopsys Design Compiler or Xilinx Vivado for FPGA implementation.

-4. **Explore the Code**: Dive into the Verilog source code to understand the implementation details of the RISC-V single cycle processor.
+3. **Explore the Code**: Dive into the Verilog source code to understand the implementation details of the RISC-V single cycle processor.
 Feel free to modify and experiment with the design.

-## Directory Structure

-The repository is organized as follows:

-- **`rtl`**: Contains the Verilog source files for the RISC-V single cycle processor implementation.
-- **`sim`**: Contains the testbench files and simulation scripts for verifying the processor design.
-- **`docs`**: Contains documentation files related to the processor design.

-## Contributing
+## Contributions

 Contributions to the RISC-V Single Cycle Processor project are welcome!
 If you have ideas for improvements, bug fixes, or new features, feel free to open an issue or submit a pull request.
-Make sure to follow the contribution guidelines outlined in the `CONTRIBUTING.md` file.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-We would like to thank the RISC-V community for developing and maintaining the RISC-V instruction set architecture, which serves as the foundation for this project.

 ---

-Feel free to customize this README according to your specific project details and requirements.
-Happy coding! 🚀